m3ssap0/CTF-Writeups/STEM CTF Cyber Challenge 2019/Medium is overrated/README.md

 Analyzing the history situation with `bzr log` and some `bzr diff`, you can discover that files were modified several times.
 Maybe one of these revisions will contain the flag.

 After some analysis you can discover that changes on `index.php` are the ones really important.
-The initial script can be modified in order to discover all important differencies on `index.php`.
+The initial script can be modified in order to discover all important differences on `index.php`.

 ```bash
 #!/bin/bash